Australian International School, Malaysia

 The Australian International School Malaysia (AISM) is a private international school located in The MINES Resort City, Seri Kembangan, Selangor, Malaysia.
+It is owned by Taylor Schools.

 The school provides a pre-school and K-12 education to its students; and it follows the Australian Curriculum as guided by the New South Wales Board of Studies, Teaching and Educational Standards (BOSTES).
 It is recognised by the BOSTES and the curriculum leads to the Higher School Certificate (HSC) at Year 12.

-Its KL campus is the first certified school in the world where their students learn using the certified Visible Learning™ Approach.
+AISM is the first certified school in the world where their students learn using the certified Visible Learning Approach.

+History

+AISM was established in 2000 through an Australian and Malaysian partnership, with Sunrise Berhad being its Malaysian partner.
+The school moved to its current premises in 2003 and was acquired by Taylor's Education Group in 2007.

+In 2013, AISM became a member of the Council of International Schools.

+In 2016, AISM became the first certified Visible Learning School in the world.

 Organisation and teaching staff

 The school is divided into two sub-schools, all on one campus.
 The sub-schools are Junior and Middle & Senior.
 Each sub-school is led by a Head of School, who is responsible for the students and staff within it.
 A Principal leads the whole school supported by the Head of Operations.

 A Director of Curriculum and Innovation oversees the curriculum and content in each School, in consultation with the Heads of Schools.
 A Sports Co-ordinator is responsible for the Sporting and Extra Curricular Programme and the Welfare Co-ordinator oversees the Pastoral care programmes.